 Vegan Seafood: Beyond the Fish Shtick for Vegetarians (\$12) by Nancy Berkoff, EdD, RD.
-According to a national VRG poll, almost 15 percent of Americans say they never eat fish or seafood.
-Chef Nancy Berkoff has created these unique and goodtasting vegan fish and seafood dishes.
-After using this book, you'll garee with millions of vegetarians who say: Sea Animals- Don't Eat Them!
-Inside these 96 pages you will find sections about cooking with vegan 'fish,' 'seafood' stocks and sauces, websites offering vegan 'seafood' products, and info about omega-3 fatty acids for yeagns.
-Avoid fish but still enjoy the taste of the sea with 'Fish' Sticks, Ethiopian-Style 'Shrimp' and Sweet Potato Stew, 'Crab' Rangoon, 'Tuna' Salad, and much more!
+Nancy Berkoff, EdD, RD.
+Chef Nancy Berkoff has created these unique and good-tasting vegan fish and seafood dishes.
+After using this book, you'll agree with millions of vegetarians who say: Sea Animals-Don't Eat Them!
+Inside these 96 pages you will find sections about cooking with vegan 'fish,' 'seafood' stocks and sauces, websites offering yearn 'seafood' products, and info about omega-3 fatty acids for yeagns.
+Avoid fish but still enjoy the taste of the sea with 'Fish' Sticks.
+Ethiopian-Style 'Shrimp' and Sweet Potato Stew, 'Crab' Rangoon, 'Tuna' Salad, Gefilte 'Fish,' Spicy 'Fish' Cakes, and much more!